-Natural stone, such as marble and ultra-realistic stone-effect porcelains, often have fascinating and highly dramatic veining.
+Natural stone, such as marble and ultra-realistic new-generation porcelains, often have fascinating and highly dramatic veining.
 The colours and veins vary from fine and subtle in colour to bold and attention-grabbing.

 One way to draw attention to and exploit their beauty is to create a feature wall where the colour and veining take centre stage.
-There are two ways to do this.
-Bookmatching is where you have two adjacent tiles, side by side, that look like the mirror image of each other.
-Quartermatching is where you have four tiles that are like a ‘reflection’ of each other both vertically and horizontally.
+Bookmatching is where two adjacent tiles are positioned side by side, a mirror image of each other.
+Quartermatching is where four tiles are positioned as a ‘reflection’ of each other, vertically and horizontally.

-To achieve a bookmatch effect, slabs are cut from the same block of marble and laid side by side to create a ‘mirror image’.
+To achieve a bookmatch effect with natural marble, slabs are cut from the same block of marble and laid side by side to create a ‘mirror image’.
 The veins in the marble are matched to create a beautiful pattern.
 Cut sequentially, the ‘matching faces’ of the cut slabs are placed next to each.
 The action is reminiscent of an ‘open book’ hence the term ‘bookmatch’.
-See the example below.

 The quartermatch effect is achieved in a similar way, but the process requires two sets of slabs that are the mirror image of each other.
-By rotating and matching them like the examples below, you can actually create four completely different configurations.
+By rotating and matching them you can create different configurations.
 Each a beautiful, yet unique pattern.

 Using Porcelain Tiles

-Well versed in using marble, Lapicida is now mastering the art of bookmatch with porcelain tiles.
-Advances in technology has seen the introduction of new products such as Bluetta (top centre) and Motif Calacatta Gold, which have been designed to mimic natural marble.
-Although nothing can replace the beauty of natural stone, these new generation porcelains come very close.
+Well versed in using marble, Lapicida has also mastered the art of quarter and bookmatching with porcelain slab from the new ARTIS 3.0 range.
+Advances in technology has seen the introduction of new-generation porcelain slabs, which have been designed to mimic natural marble.
+Although nothing can replace the beauty of natural stone, these new-generation porcelains come very close.
 They are extremely versatile products, easy to maintain, cost-effective, and suited to both residential and commercial projects.